Fixtures

 History

-During September 2008 representatives of Briton Ferry Athletic and Llansawel entered into discussion about the possibility of merging the two clubs.
-After a lengthy period of consideration, it was announced on 28 April 2009 that the two clubs had merged to form Briton Ferry Llansawel.
+During the summer of 2009, representatives of Briton Ferry Athletic and Llansawel entered into discussion about the possibility of merging the two clubs.
+After a lengthy period of consideration, it was announced that the two clubs had merged to form Briton Ferry Llansawel.

 **Briton Ferry Soccer Team Overview**